ChrisCarleton/BottomTime-Core/docs/Users.md

 #### Notes
 E-mail addresses must be unique per user account.
 No two accounts can have the same e-mail address.

 Role must be one of `user` or `admin`.
 However, only administrators can create other `admin` accounts.
-If unauthenticated users try this the request will be rejected.

 Passwords must meet several strength requirements.
 All passwords must:
 * Be at least 7 characters long.